EvilJordan/GMER/README.md

 `mint()` can optionally be extended by other contracts wanting to use GMER to add an entry to the registry for the minted token by including additional parameters, overriding its function, and calling `setMetadata()` from the NFT contract.

-The problem of cost to call the `setMetadata()` method of GMER seems like a big issue, therefore we recommend that `myCompanyID` create all their metadata, push to IPFS, and then create an IPFS directory.
+L2s renders creating and updating metadata within GMER inexpensive and trivial, therefore we recommend that `myCompanyID` create all their metadata, push to IPFS, and then create an IPFS directory.
 Store that directory hash/destination in the `directory `key of `companyID/collectionID/myCompanyID[n]/directory`.
 Alternatively, a hash/destination can be stored on an individual `tokens/editionID` level.
 Missing `destination`s fallback down the tree to an earlier version.

-All of this functionality allows for a company to push new metadata to an NFT over time, while maintaining history as an immutable state.
+All of this functionality allows for a company/creator to push new metadata to an NFT over time, while maintaining history as an immutable state.
 This data could describe various attributes, contain instructions for NFT display in a given engine, or who knows what else.
-The point isn't to define those use-cases now, but allow our NFTs to be special so they can evolve with whatever comes next.
+The point isn't to define those use-cases now, but allow NFTs to be special so they can evolve with whatever comes next.